SymfonyCasts/symfony7/sfcasts/setting-many-to-many.md

 One final touch on `ManyToMany` — remember when we discussed owning versus inverse sides of a relationship?
-As we saw, our methods synchronize the other side of the relationship, adding the `Droid` when we call `addDroid()`.
+As we saw, our methods synchronize the other side of the relationship, adding the `Droid` to the `Starship` when we call `addDroid()`.
 So the owning side doesn't matter much.

 But which side *is* the owning side?
 In a `ManyToMany`, either side *could* be the owning side.

-To figure out who's the boss, look at the `inverseBy` option.
-It says `ManyToMany` and `inverseBy: starships`, which means that the `Droid.starships` property is the *inverse* side.
+To figure out who's the boss, look at the `inversedBy` option.
+It says `ManyToMany` and `inversedBy: starships`, which means that the `Droid.starships` property is the *inverse* side.

-Now, this is mostly trivia, but if you're a control freak and want to dictate the name of the join table, you can add a `JoinTable` attribute.
+Now, this is mostly trivial, but if you're a control freak and want to dictate the name of the join table, you can add a `JoinTable` attribute.
 But remember, it has to go on the owning side.
 Other than that, don't sweat
 it: no big deal.